TommyTran732/QubesOS-Scripts/README.md

 ## Laptop Recommendations

 Qubes AEM currently still requires legacy boot.
-Officially, the last generation of Intel CPUs with VBIOS to support legacy boot is Coffee Lake.
-However, I have found that certain Comet Lake Thinkpads still have legacy support.
+While the last generation of Intel CPUs with VBIOS to support legacy boot is Coffee Lake officially, I have found that certain Comet Lake Thinkpads still have legacy support.
 Unfortunately, all of them seems to only support U series CPU.
-You should check the exact laptop model's firmware with the [Lenovo's BIOS simulator](https://download.lenovo.com/bsco/index.html#/).
+You can check [Lenovo's BIOS simulator](https://download.lenovo.com/bsco/index.html#/) for models with legacy boot support.

 Alternatively, you should consider Coffee Lake mobile workstation Thinkpads.
-These should have the longest support life cycle outside of the affomentioned Comet Lake Thinkpads, and support much more powerful H series CPUs.
-Perrsonally, I am using a P53 with the i9-9880H CPU.
+These have the longest support life cycle outside of the Comet Lake Thinkpads, and they support much more powerful H series CPUs.
+Perrsonally, I am using a P53 with an i9-9880H.

 ### Thinkpad P53 IOMMU groups: